shihzhibin/Operations-Research-Applications-and-Implementation/README.md

 (1) If customer demand is `greater than` Q, then it will pay `the shortage penalty cost` for the unsatisfied demand
 (2) If customer demand is `less than` Q, the retailer will trade the unsold product A for the product it needs on a barter platform
 (3) If there are still some `unsold product A` after barter exchange, the retailer will dispose of them at a very low price
- *  The notation used in the paper is as follows:
+ *  The notation used in this tutorial is as follows:
 x: Stochastic demand, a random variable
 f(x): The probability density function of x
 F(x): The cumulative distribution function of x